tinacms/tinacms/.changeset/hot-moose-crash.md

 '@tinacms/mdx': patch
 ---

-Improve audit so that it doesn't throw errors during the file list process
+Improve audit so that it doesn't throw errors during the file list process.
+Also adds support for `--verbose` argument during `audit`.